jylhakos/access_control_sawtooth_rest_api/README.md

 Docker downloads Apache httpd image as part of the build.

-[Docker Compose](https://docs.docker.com/compose/) command with options flags attaches Docker containers for the services defined by docker-compose.yaml file.
+The [Docker Compose](https://docs.docker.com/compose/) command with options flags attaches Docker containers for the services defined by docker-compose.yaml file.

 `$ docker-compose up --build --detach`